pfheatwole/thesis/source/derivations.rst

 Model 9a
 --------

-[[**FIXME**: this derivation is currently broken and incomplete.
-Needs to be updated to match the implementation, which also includes the apparent mass.]]

 Similar to `Model 6a`_, this design uses the riser connection midpoint `R` as the reference point for both the body and the payload, which simplifies incorporating the apparent mass matrix.
-However, this model treats the body and payload as separate components, connected by a rotational spring-damper model that add an additional three degrees-of-freedom.
-A similar 9DoF model derivation can be found in :cite:`gorman2012EvaluationMultibodyParafoil` (9DoF, but relative roll and pitch are unconstrained) or :cite:`slegers2010EffectsCanopypayloadRelative` (8DoF model that allows relative pitch and yaw but not relative roll).
+However, this model treats the body and payload as separate components, connected by a rotational spring-damper model that adds an additional three degrees-of-freedom.
+A similar 9DoF model derivation can be found in :cite:`gorman2012EvaluationMultibodyParafoil` (9DoF, but relative roll and pitch are unconstrained).

 ..
 FIXME: why didn't I use that derivation?